-Volusia Buddhist Fellowship and White Sands Buddhist Center will host the next Central Florida Change Your Mind Day on Saturday, January 25 at White Sands Buddhist Center, 4640 Knost Drive, Mims.
+Volusia Buddhist Fellowship and White Sands Buddhist Center hosted Central Florida Change Your Mind Day on Saturday, January 25 at White Sands Buddhist Center, 4640 Knost Drive, Mims.

-The event, which is free and open to the public, will bring together leaders from area Buddhist organizations to speak about meditation and Buddhist practice.
+The event, which is free and open to the public, brought together leaders from area Buddhist organizations to speak about meditation and Buddhist practice.

 This year’s scheduled speakers, in order of appearance: